bjkeller/no-blobby-you-know/README.md

 If you are going to do any coding, you'll also need **flow** (see [flowtype.org](http://flowtype.org))

 ##The code
-Flow and ES6 have a tense relationship, and while my goal was to take advantage of ES6 as much as possible, when flow says "Unimplemented: BLAH" then I stripped out my use of BLAH.
+Flow and ES6 have a tense relationship, and while my goal was to take advantage of ES6 as much as possible, when flow says "Unimplemented: WHATEVER" then I stripped out my use of WHATEVER.
 At the moment this means

 1. ES6 module import
 2. let/const instead of var

 When flow catches up to the standard, and I notice, I'll shift it that way.
+Another tidbit specific to flow is the use of type aliases, which at the moment cannot be shared across modules.
+So, I've ended up putting shared aliases into blocks.
+Eventually, these will replaced by imports from the appropriate modules.

+##Using blobby.js
+the model for blobby is that the style and layout of the graph are maps from its components.
+Components of a graph, using flow types, are simply objects:

+    type Node = { id: number, label: string };
+    type Edge = { id: number, label: string, nodes: Array<Node> };
+    type Arc =  { id: number, label: string, src: Node, tgt: Node };

+where an Arc is actually just a simple edge.
+A Graph is simply a tuple of sets of these components.

+A layout is determined by a map of type

+    Node => Point

+this map induces maps

+    Edge => PointSet
+    Arc => (Point,Point)

+based on inclusion of nodes in a hyperedge or simple edge.
+The layout can be determined by an object literal that specifies the positions of each node by id.
+For example, a graph with five nodes might have positions set as

+    var nodepos = {
+      "1": { "x": 500, "y": 200 },
+      "2": { "x": 400, "y": 600 },
+      "3": { "x": 200, "y": 400 },
+      "4": { "x": 560, "y": 480 },
+      "5": { "x": 250, "y": 160 }
+    };

+The rendering of the graph is done using the layout and style.
+The layout determines the position of the nodes/edges/arcs, while the style determines what they look like.
+Each component type has its own style type:

+    type NodeStyle = {
+      size: number,
+      fillColor: string,
+      strokeColor: string,
+      strokeWidth: number
+    };

+    type EdgeStyle = {
+      padSize: number,
+      fillColor: string,
+      strokeColor: string
+      strokeWidth: number
+    }

+    type ArcStyle = {
+      strokeColor: string,
+      strokeWidth: number
+    };

+The styles are assigned to the graph by specifying maps

+    Node => NodeStyle
+    Edge => EdgeStyle
+    Arc => ArcStyle

+ using an object to relate component IDs to the corresponding style.
+Since, this could get hairy big, we need other ways to specify styles.